grammyjs/website/site/docs/hosting/firebase.md

 firebase deploy
 ```

-The Firebase CLI will give you the url of your function once the deployment is completed.
+The Firebase CLI will give you the URL of your function once the deployment is completed.
 It should look something like `https://<REGION>.<MY_PROJECT.cloudfunctions.net/helloWorld`.
 For a more detailed explanation you can take a look at step 8. of the [get started guide](https://firebase.google.com/docs/functions/get-started#deploy-functions-to-a-production-environment).